Celts to the Crèche

 Near the monastery was a pool or well where Chad baptized converts and it is said that he stood naked in the freezing water to pray and to mortify his flesh.
 Bede recorded that Chad built himself a house near the church where he used to retire privately with seven or eight brethren in order to pray or study whenever his work and preaching permitted.

 Chad’s Place of Resurrection: After only three years as Bishop of Mercia, Chad like his brothers died of the plague on March 2, 672 at Lichfield.
 Bede recorded that Chad heard angelic spirits singing seven days before he died and he was told that meant that he would die in seven days and he did.
-Thirty years later, a a small timber cathedral was built over his tomb that contained Chad’s Celtic house-shaped shrine.
+He was buried outside of the church of St. Mary.
+Thirty years later, his bones were moved to the church of St. Peter where a small timber cathedral was built over his tomb that contained Chad’s Celtic house-shaped shrine.
 Bede described it this way:

 “a wooden monument, made like a little house covered, having a hole in the wall, through which those that go thither for devotion usually put in their hand and take out some dust, which they put into water and give to sick cattle or men to taste, upon which they are presently eased of their infirmity and restored to health.”